RePAIRProject/fragment-restoration/README.md

 To learn more about the BoFF dataset and how to use it, please refer to the [BoFF](https://github.com/RePAIRProject/fragment-restoration/blob/e-heritage/Dataset/BoFF.md).

-Make a request [here](https://docs.google.com/forms/d/e/1FAIpQLSfoCSHl5M23LeXok_iSL-yxKmK0AJShTWccjDb2Xas6F54qvw/viewform) to access the dataset and pretrained models.
+Make a request [here](https://docs.google.com/forms/d/e/1FAIpQLSfoCSHl5M23LeXok_iSL-yxKmK0AJShTWccjDb2Xas6F54qvw/viewform) to access the dataset.

 ### MoFF (Motifs on Fresco Fragment) Dataset